b0oml/Comiks/README.md

                         Custom config file (default is ~/.config/comiks/config.toml).
   -l HIGHLIGHT, --highlight HIGHLIGHT
                         Strings to highlight in output, separated by a comma (default is username).
-  -t TAGS, --tags TAGS  Comma-sperated list of tags to select which providers to enable (default in
+  -p TAGS, --providers TAGS
-                        config).
+                        Comma-sperated list of tags to select which providers to enable (default is in config).
 ```